maciejgz/Drive/drive-monolith/README.md

   --data-urlencode 'password=qaz123' \
   --data-urlencode 'grant_type=password'
 - integrate with spring boot base on https://www.baeldung.com/spring-boot-keycloak using thymeleaf
-  - during keycloack config setup correct redirect URI with * mask like `http://localhost:8100/*`
+  - during keycloak config setup correct redirect URI with * mask like `http://localhost:8100/*`
   - create roles `user` and `admin` and assign them to `user1` and `admin1`
   - create SSO client `drive`
   - required tables already defined in the liquibase
   - start app
   - access a main page: http://localhost:8100/
-  - after clicking customers link, redirect to the keycloack and go back with tokens and secured page (users will be added automatically).
+  - after clicking customers link, redirect to the keycloak and go back with tokens and secured page (users will be added automatically).
-  - whole KeyCloack config can be imported from json - file is stored locally, not on the repo.
+  - whole KeyCloak config can be imported from json - file is stored locally, not on the repo.

+### Code structure
+Code structure is prepared for the DDD but still in the monolith app.